homermultitext/hmt-archive/releases-cex/datamodels-outline.md

 -   Documentation:  <https://cite-architecture.github.io/citedx/CEX-spec-3.0.1/#relations>

-Applies to the following files:
+Applies to:

+NONE IN 2018a